Royal Brunei Culinary

+Royal Brunei Culinary Sdn Bhd (commonly abbreviated as RBC) is a Bruneian government-linked company specializing in catering and food solutions.
+It operates the largest central kitchen in Brunei and serves as the primary caterer for Royal Brunei Airlines and national healthcare facilities.

 History

 Dairy Farm (Brunei)

 Royal Brunei Catering (RBC) started life as Dairy Farm (Brunei) and was established as a joint venture between Dairy Farm and Royal Brunei Airlines in 1975 to operate the flight kitchen at Brunei International Airport.
 In addition to this, it also operated an ice cream parlour and a grill restaurant at Darussalam Plaza on Jalan Sultan in Bandar Seri Begawan.